cardinalitypuzzles/cardboard/dev-guide.md

 ### Docker setup

 Docker allows a simple, consistent setup of Small Board.
+First, install and start running Docker.
+If you're using WSL2, see these [Docker Desktop WSL 2 backend](https://docs.docker.com/desktop/windows/wsl/) instructions.

-After checking out the code, navigate to the directory and run:
+After starting Docker, checking out the code, navigate to the directory and run:

 ```
 # You can pass the -d flag to run in the background.